Firstly, it is important to understand that you are already very Clever.

-For baking the cake that may be as simple as someone eating some of it.
+For baking the cake that will be as simple as someone tasting some of it.
 For the degree, this may be a formal written exam or research paper also reviewed by someone else.

 The basic steps needed to learn anything are similar.
-They take time, commitment and effort to ensure success and once you have the basic skills you can master anything!
+They take time, commitment and effort to make sure you are successful.
+Once you have the basic skills you can master anything!

-The first steps are to know WHAT you want to be clever at and HOW clever you want to be!
+The first steps are to know WHAT you ware going to be clever at and HOW clever you want to be!

-Decide what you want to be Clever at - it may be being Clever at School, or having a Clever conversation, or being Clever at work.
+Decide what you will be Clever at.
+Do you want to be Clever at school, or have a Clever conversation, or be Clever at work.

-Make a plan on what you are going to do about increasing your Cleverness in these areas - if you want to be Clever at maths, or a new language then you need to set aside some time each day to practice.
+Make a plan of what you are going to do about increasing your Cleverness in these areas.
+If you are going to be Clever at maths, or a new language then you need to set aside some time each day to practice.

-Decide on the tools you will need to help you - you may need to sign-up for a class or get a book on the subject or start to search the internet for all the free information and advice on your subject.
+Decide on the tools you will need.
+You may need to sign-up for a class or get a book on the subject or start to search the internet for all the free information and advice on your subject.